Adenoids sometimes become enlarged during childhood and the increased size may cause problems.

 The adenoid is a structure located at the junction of the nose and throat (nasopharynx) that functions in the immune system.
 Although it is beneficial, issues may occur with the adenoid.
 The adenoid physiologically enlarges during childhood around ages 2-4 years (although an enlarged adenoid may present in children younger than 1 year of age) and the increased size may cause problems.

-What are the Symptoms of an Enlarged Adenoid?
+What Problems May Result from an Enlarged Adenoid?

 An enlarged adenoid may cause snoring, mouth breathing, persistent congestion, nasal drainage, ear problems, sinusitis, and “nasal” voice quality (the way you sound when you have a cold).
 Many of these symptoms can be transient; however, persistence of the aforementioned may necessitate evaluation by an Otolaryngologist or ENT specialist.